Filing options to keep your papers organized

 1. Traditional Filing Cabinets

 They come in many sizes and colours.
-Make sure to get one with drawer sliders so you can easily reach to the back of each drawer.
+Make sure to get one with drawer sliders so you can easily reach the back of each drawer.
 Some come with locks others do not.
 They can be vertical or horizontal.
-Horizontal cabinets provide a space to set things on, a printer, plant etc. You can buy a stand that has wheels to set under the filing cabinet to make it easier to relocate.
+Horizontal cabinets provide a space to set things on, a printer, a plant etc. You can buy a stand that has wheels to set under the filing cabinet to make it easier to relocate.

 Binders are a good solution for visual people.
 You can have them on a shelf and easily see all your files.
 The binders can be colour coded to make it simple to find the correct binder.
 Use dividers, pocket dividers or sheet protectors to file papers.
-Set up the categories you need: household bills, bank statements, warranties etc Some binders also have a set of acordion files attached to the binder.
+Set up the categories you need: household bills, bank statements, warranties etc. Some binders also have a set of accordion files attached to the binder.
 Here is a review of this product.

 3 Rolling Crates/ File Boxes on Wheels.

 Use hanging folders and file folders.
 The advantage to this is you can take them to whatever room you want and the top is open so you can see the files easily.
 With the crates, you can stack them for easy storage.